Roof Repair Cost: What To Expect on Average (2025 Update)

 6) Sagging Roof Deck

 Excess water can cause roof decks to sag downward.
 Sagging roofs are often scary for homeowners because they’re usually synonymous with a total roof replacement.
 However, if you have localized roof sagging in one small area, you might be able to get by with repairs.
+Sagging roof decks can also be a sign of damaged roof shingles.

 You actually might not notice sagging from the outside, but it can be more clear inside your home.
 You’ll most likely notice it from the attic.